Frequently Asked Questions

 - Attorney fees will ideally be recovered for such sums as are awarded for pain and suffering.
 This is much easier to do by settlement than by verdict.

-A. In most medical malpractice cases the victim can be compensated for pain and suffering based on the physical pain and emotional anguish they suffer as a result of their injury.
+In most medical malpractice cases the victim can be compensated for pain and suffering based on the physical pain and emotional anguish they suffer as a result of their injury.

 Medical malpractice cases that we have handled include birth injuries, delayed diagnosis or misdiagnosis of illness including cervical cancer & other types of cancer, brain injuries due to oxygen deprivation while under medical care, medication & prescription errors during surgery or hospitalization, surgical accidents during routine procedures, and death due to medical malpractice or negligence.

-A. The time required both to investigate and if appropriate to litigate (pursue a lawsuit) a medical malpractice claim is extremely variable.
+The time required both to investigate and if appropriate to litigate (pursue a lawsuit) a medical malpractice claim is extremely variable.
 It depends on factors such as the difficulty of recruiting experts in particular specialties, the volume of medical records to be analyzed, and the index of suspicion that our early investigation generates.
 Contact us to discuss your situation.